EliAndrewC/l7r/setting/l7r.md

 Adapting different religious traditions into the same setting is challenging; the approach here combines embracing a certain level of ambiguity with offering a framework by which these conflicting religious traditions can be understood.
 Obviously their account of how different parts of the world were created differs from what's established in Rokugan's history of the world, but there shouldn't be any irreconcilable differences in the cosmology of the Uru people as compared to the cosmology of Rokugan.

 One of the PCs in that campaign asked the Uru what they know of the Moto.
-Here's a bit of background about the Moto and the Unicorn clan which is relevant to this question.
+Here's a bit of background about the Moto and the Unicorn Clan which is relevant to this question.

 ### Unicorn History

-Many sloppy histories record the Unicorn clan as "leaving" Rokugan ~100 years after the Empire was founded, and "returning" about 200 years ago, thus being "gone" for about 800 years.
+Many sloppy histories record the Unicorn Clan as "leaving" Rokugan ~100 years after the Empire was founded, and "returning" about 200 years ago, thus being "gone" for about 800 years.

-This is a gross oversimplification, though many plays and "pillow books" take liberties with the actual history in order to create more dramatic scenes of the Unicorn clan being completely absent from their lands prior to returning all at once.
+This is a gross oversimplification, though many plays and "pillow books" take liberties with the actual history in order to create more dramatic scenes of the Unicorn Clan being completely absent from their lands prior to returning all at once.

-What is true is that the Unicorn clan shifted the bulk of its forces considerably to the west and Shinjo's children conquered the city of Medinat al Salaam, renaming it to Medin al Salaat.
-Some early historians have suggested that this was a mistake on the part of the largely illiterate early Unicorn clan, though it's unclear what led them to this conclusion.
+What is true is that the Unicorn Clan shifted the bulk of its forces considerably to the west and Shinjo's children conquered the city of Medinat al Salaam, renaming it to Medin al Salaat.
+Some early historians have suggested that this was a mistake on the part of the largely illiterate early Unicorn Clan, though it's unclear what led them to this conclusion.

 Regardless, ruling this city state and reaping the benefits were far better than overseeing the largely meager farmland of most of Unicorn lands.
 Thus, the Unicorn shifted the bulk of their forces to this end of their holdings.
 This led to the Dragon, Lion, Scorpion, and Crab clans all pushing into Unicorn territory which was granted to them by their Clan Charter.
 The Unicorn also didn't have sufficient members in Otosan Uchi to have representation in the Imperial Chancellery when it was eventually formed under Emperor Hantei the 10th.

 After ruling Medin al Salaat for ~700 years, trade with gaijin lands was banned, which considerably weakened the Unicorn regime.
 As another language-related note on the names of things, "ki-rin" is the word for "Unicorn" in both the Moto and Salaam languages ("Salaam" is the most common language spoken in Medin al Salaat).
 The "Ki Rin Trail" is literally the "Unicorn trail", because it was heavily used prior to the banning of gaijin trade.

-This contributed to the Unicorn losing power a century later, being pushed out by the Khadi-backed caliph, who unified the factions of the city in a way never done before to drive out the Unicorn clan.
+This contributed to the Unicorn losing power a century later, being pushed out by the Khadi-backed caliph, who unified the factions of the city in a way never done before to drive out the Unicorn Clan.

 The Unicorn proceeded to actually "leave" the city en masse and returned in force to their ancestral lands, where they declared war on the Dragon, Lion, Scorpion, and Crab clans.